igr/ether/README.md

 }
 ```

+## Ether ♒

-⭐️ `Ether` is a glorious name for the Event bus that connects pipes.
-It is a simple abstraction over some event engine, providing a way to publish and subscribe to events.
+⭐️ `Ether` is a glorious name for the Event bus engine abstraction that connects pipes and runs events on it.
+It is a very simple abstraction, that can be implemented in various ways.
+In this case, it is implemented with [NATS](https://nats.io/).

-Once created, an event may be fired (and forget) like this:
+Event may be fired (and forget):

 ```kt
 ether.emit(ToDoListCreateRequested(id))
 ```

 This will trigger the execution of all pipes connected somehow to the initial event.
-The execution is asynchronous and non-blocking.
+The execution is asynchronous and non-blocking to the calling place.

 Event may be fired with a in-place listener: